open-orchestra/open-orchestra-docs/en/developer_guide/assets_bower_npm.rst

 ---------------------------------

 ``composer-extra-assets`` generates ``bower.json`` and ``package.json`` files.
-it's not recommended to add your Bower and Npm dependencies in these files because she will be overwritten when the next ``composer update|install``.
+It's not recommended to add your Bower and Npm dependencies in these files because it will be overwritten when the next ``composer update|install``.

 .. _`composer-extra-assets`: https://github.com/koala-framework/composer-extra-assets